Varicose Veins Treatment > Radiofrequency Ablation

 Is Radiofrequency Ablation Painful?

-No. A regional nerve block and tumescent anaesthesia is strategically placed along the saphenous vein, which makes this a painless procedure.
-Please ask Dr Paraskevas for further details.
+A regional nerve block and tumescent anaesthesia is strategically placed along the saphenous vein, which numbs the area.

 About the ClosureFastTM Catheter